veilchen-web/veilchen/docs/tutorial_app.rst

         return '<p>The new task was inserted into the database, the ID is %s</p>' % new_id

-To access GET (or POST) data, we need to import ``request`` from Bottle.
+To access GET (or POST) data, we need to import ``request`` from Veilchen.
 To assign the actual data to a variable, we use the statement ``request.GET.task.strip()`` statement, where ``task`` is the name of the GET data we want to access.
 That's all.
 If your GET data has more than one variable, multiple ``request.GET.get()`` statements can be used and assigned to other variables.

 The rest of this piece of code is just processing of the gained data: writing to the database, retrieve the corresponding id from the database and generate the output.